js2264/Bioc-workshop/content/Introduction/01_Presentation.md

 The requirements for this course are:

+1. Knowledge of next-generation sequencing data processing and formats;
+2. Basic programming experience in `R` (writing a function, variable types, loading packages);
-1. Working knowledge of Unix / command line interface (managing files, running programs, reading manuals!).
-Basic bash commands (`cd`, `ls`, `cp`, ...) and CLI usage will _not_ be covered in this course.
-We advice attendees to not register if they lack fundamental experience in CLI;
+3. Working knowledge of Unix / command line interface (managing files, running programs, reading manuals!) is recommended (basic bash commands `cd`, `ls`, `cp`, ...), though is not formally required;
-2. Knowledge of next-generation sequencing data processing and formats;
-3. Programming experience in `R` (writing a function, basic I/O operations, variable types, using packages). `Bioconductor` experience is a plus, though is not formally required
+4. `Bioconductor` experience is a plus, though is not formally required.

-## About the instructor

-Jacques owns a PhD in Genomics from Cambridge University (UK).
-His formal training is in experimental biology, which means that he understands the challenges and issues associated with bench troubleshooting and optimization.
-However, his primary focus shifted towards large-scale genomic analysis years ago, and he now has a deep knowledge of the range of genome-wide datasets (bulk and single-cell!) that are available out there.

-Because he originally comes from the bench, the examples demonstrated in this course will be designed from "real-life" situations.
-You may even find yourself using the package you will create during this course for your own analyses!

 ## Learning outcomes